-- Do not prescribe upadacitinib in patients with active TB or active serious infections, including localised infections. - There is an increased risk of herpes zoster in patients receiving upadacitinib. - There is a higher incidence of infections in the elderly and in diabetic populations in general, caution should be used when treating the elderly and patients with diabetes.
+- Do not prescribe upadacitinib in patients with active serious infections, including localised infections. - Do not prescribe upadacitinib in patients with active TB. - If a patient is diagnosed with latent TB, they may need anti-TB therapy before starting upadacitinib.
+Consult a TB specialist to decide if anti-TB therapy is needed for an individual patient.
+If anti-TB therapy is needed, refer to the SmPC for important drug-drug interactions to consider. - There is an increased risk of herpes zoster in patients receiving upadacitinib. - There is a higher incidence of infections in the elderly and in diabetic populations in general, caution should be used when treating the elderly and patients with diabetes. - It is important to tell patients and caregivers to get immediate medical attention if they have signs of an infection.
+This is to ensure they receive rapid evaluation and appropriate treatment.